Home | Portfolio | Beyond Work

 • Jahanshahi, M. & Mockus, A..
 "Cracks in The Stack: Hidden Vulnerabilities and Licensing Risks in LLM Pre-Training Datasets."
 Accepted in Second International Workshop on Large Language Models for Code (LLM4Code 2025).
 Won the LLM4Code Best Paper Award.

-Preprint - Replication Package - Repository
+Preprint - Replication Package - GitHub Repo

 Collaboration Graph